-Our Wausau office offers a Family Resource Center, child and family counseling, Child Advocacy Center, home visiting, Start Right, and family finding.
+Our Wausau Office offers a Family Resource Center, child and family counseling, Child Advocacy Center, home visiting and Start Right.

 At our Wausau Community Services location, we offer: